Pheochromocytoma: Perioperative fluid status

 Excess catecholamines cause a decrease in the total blood volume, making a patient vulnerable to hypotension during the operation.
 Therefore, a high-sodium diet with adequate fluid intake should be encouraged prior to surgery.
 Some institutions in the United States will even admit patients the night prior to surgery for intravenous fluid replacement starting at midnight until the time of the operation.
 However, a small trial from 2009 reported no difference in mortality in patients treated with preoperative intravenous fluids compared to those who did not.

-In a 2010 survey of 40 endocrinologists by researchers at the Cedars-Sinai Medical Center in Los Angeles, California, nearly all indicated the importance of preoperative volume resuscitation (having the patient take in plenty of fluids prior to surgery).
+In a 2010 survey of 40 endocrinologists by researchers at the Cedars-Sinai Medical Center in Los Angeles, California, nearly all indicated the importance of preoperative volume resuscitation (having the patient take in plenty of fluids before surgery).
 However, after reviewing their patient data, over 60% of the same physicians failed to discuss salt-loading and adequate hydration.
 When the patients were stratified by age, those that were younger received the advice to hydrate, but older patients did not.
 It was hypothesized that the providers chose to forego volume repletion in the older patient population for fear of their potential comorbidities (heart failure) where excess fluid is dangerous.
 While there is still no recognized consensus or gold standard, providers should individualize the decision based on the patient's perceived nutritional standing, volume status, comorbidities, and ability to self-hydrate.